 About Ascending Path

 The owners of Ascending Path, Matt and Heather Szundy, live the business.
 (In fact, they met on an ascent of Denali!)
-Matt has spent his adult life exploring, from Nepal and New Zealand to Antarctica and Alaska.
-He’s guided for Hollywood film crews, acted as a stunt double for ice climbing films – and was even called on by the White House to assist President Obama on a 2015 trip to Exit Glacier.
+Matt and Heather have spent their adult lives exploring, from Nepal and New Zealand to Antarctica and Alaska.
+Matt has guided for Hollywood film crews, acted as a stunt double for ice climbing films – and was even called on by the White House to guide President Obama on a 2015 trip to Exit Glacier.

 Here are some of the reasons Ascending Path is the go-to guiding company for so many: